mcsweeney90/miller-rabin/README.md

 [![codecov](https://codecov.io/gh/mcsweeney90/miller-rabin/branch/main/graph/badge.svg?token=SLBOGBDXU7)](https://codecov.io/gh/mcsweeney90/miller-rabin)
 # Miller-Rabin

-Python implementation of the Miller-Rabin primality test (and some other prime number-adjacent functions that have often been useful).
+This repository contains a Python implementation of the Miller-Rabin primality test and a few other prime number-based functions.
+I've occasionally found them useful for coding challenges and that kind of thing, however this was really just an exercise for myself while learning to use `pytest`.

 ## Navigation